-Can’t wait to see 'The Kingdom' right from your couch?
-Finding a streaming service to buy, rent, download, or view the Lars von Trier-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.
+Planning to check out 'The Kingdom' wherever you like to watch?
+Searching for a streaming service to buy, rent, download, or view the Lars von Trier-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Kingdom' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Kingdom' right now, here are some details about the Greco, La Sept-Arte, DR, Zentropa Entertainments, ARTE, Coproduction Office, Det Danske Filminstitut, Film i Väst, Liberator Productions, MEDIA Programme of the European Union, Nederlandse Omroepstichting (NOS), Nordisk Film & TV Fond, NRK, RAI, SVT, SVT Malmö, TV Collaboration Fund, WDR fantasy flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Kingdom' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'The Kingdom' right now, here are some specifics about the Greco, La Sept-Arte, DR, Zentropa Entertainments, ARTE, Coproduction Office, Det Danske Filminstitut, Film i Väst, Liberator Productions, MEDIA Programme of the European Union, Nederlandse Omroepstichting (NOS), Nordisk Film & TV Fond, NRK, RAI, SVT, SVT Malmö, TV Collaboration Fund, WDR fantasy flick.

 The Kingdom starring Ernst-Hugo Järegård, Kirsten Rolffes, Holger Juul Hansen, Søren Pilmark has a Not Rated rating, a runtime of about 4 hr 35 min, and a scheduled release date of .

-It received a user score of 78/100 on TMDb, which assembled reviews from 252 top users.
+It received a user score of 78/100 on TMDb, which collated reviews from 252 top users.

 The Kingdom